hepaestus/system-info-textual-tui/readme.md

-# GPU And System Info TUI
+# System Info Textual TUI

 A comprehensive real-time system monitoring tool built with Python and Textual.
 Monitor your GPU, network interfaces, and Docker containers all in one beautiful terminal user interface.